SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 Initializer delegation for class types comes with a few extra considerations than for value types.
 Classes can inherit from other classes, as described in :doc:`Inheritance`.
-Additionally, Swift requires that all stored properties on a type must have a value by the time a new instance of that type completes its initialization.

-The combination of these two facts means that any subclass initializers you write must make sure that all of the class's stored properties – *including any that it inherits* – are assigned a suitable value during initialization.
+This means that any subclass initializers you write must ensure that all of the subclass's stored properties – including any properties that the subclass inherits – are assigned a suitable value during initialization.

 It is often sufficient to leave the job of initializing inherited properties to an initializer from the superclass that introduced those properties.